Bachelor's Candidate - Frequently Asked Questions

 The Pioneer Salute is an opportunity to collect your cap, gown and hood, Commencement day instructions as well as visit with representatives from Registration Services, Center for Student Services, and Financial Aid to assure that you are ready for graduation.
 The offices of Career Development and Advisement, Graduate Admissions and Alumni Relations will also be on hand to provide additional information.
 For those interested in purchasing personalized announcements, rings and diploma covers, vendors will be available to take your orders.
 This event is critical to all graduating students.

-The dates for this year's Pioneer Salute are Tuesday, April 9 and Wednesday, April 10 (9:00 a.m. - 7:00 p.m.).
+The dates for this year's Pioneer Salute are Tuesday, April 8 and Wednesday, April 9 (9:00 a.m. - 7:00 p.m.)in the Multipurpose Room of the University Commons.
+You may attend either day at any time convenient to your schedule.
 The activity is a walk-through event (visit a variety of tables) and most students complete the process within 20 minutes.
 Please make every effort to attend.

 All students participating in the May Commencement ceremonies are encouraged to adjust their schedules and make every effort to attend one of the Pioneer Salute days.
 This is the best opportunity to meet all the offices at one time and collect your cap, gown and hood and additional instructions.
 For your convenience, it has been set up on different class days and includes evening hours.
 Those unable to attend this walk-through event must contact Registration Services, Center for Student Services, and Financial Aid and clarify if any items are pending.
-Late pick-up of cap, gown, and hood is available during the following dates and times in the Bookstore: Saturday, May 4, 11 a.m. to 2 p.m.; Monday, May 6, 3 p.m. to 6 p.m.; Tuesday, May 7, 3 p.m. to 6 p.m.; and Wednesday, May 8, 3 p.m. to 6 p.m.
+Late pick-up of cap, gown, and hood will be available in May during dates to be determined.

 The University’s commitment to sustainability, environmental stewardship and energy conservation is now evident in your academic regalia.
 All the PET plastic bottles that you have recycled into one of the University’s recycling bins or at other recycling centers have created your academic regalia.
 The plastic bottles have been cleaned, chipped into plastic flakes, melted and forced through spinnerets to create yarn which is weaved to produce the fabric.
 Each cap and gown sewn from recycled bottle fabric prevents approximately 27 plastic bottles from being dumped into a landfill.
 Your regalia is labeled Ultra Green and is provided by the University Cap and Gown company.
 This further demonstrates that sustainability is a focus of what’s happening on our campus with the ultimate goal of making conservation a permanent part of campus life.